Parenting and Mental Health · · 18 min read

 Evaluate Online Family Therapy: Assessing Outcomes and Adjustments

-• Celebrate Progress: Acknowledge and celebrate small victories to uplift family members and reinforce positive changes.
+• Celebrate victories: Acknowledge and celebrate small victories to uplift family members and reinforce positive changes.
 Recognizing incremental progress can significantly boost morale and encourage continued participation in the therapeutic journey.
 For parents, celebrating these milestones cultivates a sense of community and support, reinforcing their path toward healing.

 Each box represents a key practice in evaluating therapy.
 Follow the arrows to see how each practice contributes to a successful therapeutic journey for families, especially those dealing with postpartum challenges.